Skip to main content

 Starter prompts

-Starter prompts are predefined messages that help users begin a conversation with your agent.
-You can configure these prompts in the starter_prompts section of your agent file.
-Start by defining whether these prompts are the default set.
-Then, for each prompt, configure the following fields:
+Starter prompts are predefined messages that help users start a conversation with your agent.
+Configure these prompts in the starter_prompts section of your agent file.
+First, define whether these prompts are the default set.
+Then, for each prompt, specify these details:

 Example: